seeker89/efficientclub.com/footer.md

 __Mikolaj Pawlikowski__ is a software engineer, entrepreneur and a student of the _never-stop-learning_ philosophy.

-He loves __making things efficient__, in his life, routines, work and plans.
-Follow his obsession at [EfficientClub.com](https://efficientclub.com)
+He loves __making things efficient__: in his life, routines, work and plans.
+Share his obsession at [EfficientClub.com](https://efficientclub.com)